Single Structures¶

 - Returns

-sum the mass of all atoms (using a knowledge base of atom masses in Dalton) The knowledge base can be expanded or edited by adding or editing entries to the molecule’s mass dictionary, e.g. to add the atom “PI” mass in molecule M type: M.knowledge[‘atom_mass’][“PI”]=3.141592
+- Compute protein mass using residues (i.e. account also for atoms not present in the structure) - Sum the average mass all every residue (using a knowledge base of atom masses in Dalton) The knowledge base can be expanded or edited by adding entries to the molecule’s mass dictionary, e.g. to add the residue “TST” mass in molecule M type: M.knowledge[‘mass_residue’][“TST”]=142.42 - Parameters

 - Returns